 Practising reading and spelling using Phonics Hero, to me, is guilt-free, screen time.
 Nieve always looks forward to the 10-15 minutes she gets to play Phonics Hero.
 Sign up here for your free 7-Day Trial.

 The secret for parents engaging in some of the ‘teaching’ is to keep it light and get creative with your phonics activities!

-If your child hasn’t started to learn to read and you think they are ready, I’d suggest you read our blog post here first.
+If your child hasn’t started to learn to read and you think they are ready, I’d suggest you read our blog post How to Teach a Child to Read With Phonics first.
 It will systematically take you through the steps you need to do to launch them into reading using phonics.